Today’s episode is brought to you by Athletic Greens.

 - Sign up for Busy to Bomb Fit Mom

 - Connect with Melissa on Facebook and Instagram

 Melissa Vogel is an energetic keynote speaker, business owner, certified personal trainer, certified group fitness instructor, 1st degree Black Belt in Tae Kwon Do, a mother of three, and a podcaster.

-Melissa was voted Best Personal Trainer for 2020 by Inland Empire Magazine, and Built the Busy to Bomb Fit Mom exercise system.
+Melissa was voted Best Personal Trainer for 2020 by Inland Empire Magazine, and built the Busy to Bomb Fit Mom exercise system.

 She is quickly becoming recognized for her expertise and influence in her field!

-Melissa has contributed to numerous publications and has been featured in the Trail Blazer Magazine, and published in the April 2020 edition of Health Magazine.
+Melissa has also contributed to numerous publications and has been featured in the Trail Blazer Magazine, and published in the April 2020 edition of Health Magazine.
 Her approach incorporates personal experience, energy, humor, and charisma.

 Thanks for listening!